seed-rs/seed-rs.org/crate/guides/0.8.0/app_1_counter.md

 [Live Demo](https://seed-app-counter.netlify.app/) |  [Repository](https://github.com/MartinKavik/seed-app-counter) |  [Playground](https://ide.play-seed.dev/?github=MartinKavik/seed-app-counter)

-Counter example is the default example in the [basic quickstart](https://github.com/seed-rs/seed-quickstart) so you don't have to modify code at all.
+The counter example is the default example in the [basic quickstart](https://github.com/seed-rs/seed-quickstart), so you don't have to modify code in this tutorial at all.

-The entire code (`/src/lib.rs` content) without comments and extra items to satisfy linters:
+Below is the entire code (`/src/lib.rs` content) without comments and extra items to satisfy linters:

 ```rust
 use seed::{prelude::*, *};